Hebrew and Judaic Studies (2020 - 2022)

 Yiddish in America

-HBRJD-UA 144 Offered every other year.
+HBRJD-UA 144 Lecture.
+Offered every other year.
 Estraikh.
 4 points.

 Examines the Yiddish press, theatre, cinema, scholarship, and literature from the age of mass migration at the turn of the twentieth century to our days.
 Discusses the role of Yiddish in education, religion, and other domains of American Jewish life, both historically and in contemporary times.